The Cycling Scot

 • Best Cycling Books

-Kildonan Station, Scotland.
+Kildonan Station.
 Come here for peace, beauty and fantastic cycling or just sit for a while

-If you need an escape from the Edinburgh Festival crowds or any crowds there is a place that is just the ticket.
-Kildonan is the 11th least used station in the UK and the least used station north of Inverness.
+If you need an escape from city life there is a place that is just the ticket.
+Kildonan is the third least used station in Scotland.
 This means that you are highly likely to be the only person to get off the train and there is nothing quite like the feeling of having a remote station all to yourself.
 Give it a try and you will experience a sense of calm mixed with adventure.

 It takes around 7 to 8 hours to travel from Edinburgh to Kildonan, but you will be on some of the most scenic rail lines in the country.
 Going north for a large amount of time will make you feel like an explorer and just think how many of your fellow passengers will be making as exciting a journey as you?